RishavMishraRM/Netflix/README.md

 1. Content-based recommendation systems recommend particular items based on previously chosen items’ features.
 For example, if I watched a lot of action movies previously, it would rank other action movies higher.
 2. Collaborative filtering, on the other hand, filters items that a user might like based on the reactions of similar users.
 For example, if I liked Song A and someone else liked Song A and Song C, then I would be recommended Song C.

 Recommendation systems are one of the most widely used and most practical data science applications.
-Not only that, but it also has one of the highest ROIs when it comes to data products
+Not only that, but it also has one of the highest ROIs when it comes to data products.
+It’s estimated that Amazon increased its sales by 29% in 2019, specifically due to its recommendation system.